Colourful socks small

 Sock fit

 The fit of your socks is especially important as those that choose socks either too small or too big will have to manage potential rubbing, blisters, and intense pressure points.
-Ensure you base your sock size on the size of your foot, not your shoe size as this can cause people to unintentionally size up or down.
+Ensure you base your sock size on the size of your foot and not your shoe size, as this can cause people to unintentionally size up or down.
 When you have the correct sizing, the socks should comfortably hug your foot without being too tight.

 Sock padding/cushioning